radnyees/radnyees.github.io/README.md

 Blog: [Substack](https://radnyees.substack.com/)

-I am a MSc.
-Psychology student at Loughborough University.
+I'm a Psychologist & pursuing caeer in Neuroscience; I perform data analysis/visualization work for research labs, as well as technical and content writing for science magazines and blogs.

+- Data analysis & visualization
+- Working with MRI, fMRI, EEG data etc.
+- Machine learning, image processing
+- Python (pytorch, scipy, sklearn, mne, fooof), R, MATLAB (Simulink)
+- Technical and Academic writing

+At the moment, working with as a freelancer for a stealth start-up as a Neuroscience Research Data Analyst.

 I have a previous background in working with Neurodevelopmental and Neurodegenerative disorders through various internships during my undergrad.
-Having a Masters degree in Business Psychology right now, I am aiming to pursue a career in the field of Neuroscience.
-My goal is to pursue a PhD in Neuroscience, and I am currently looking for potential research opportunities.

-At the moment, I am working on my MATLAB and Python skills and exploring more on the project on my mind [MyastheniaGravis and Brain-Computer Interfaces](https://radnyees.substack.com/p/myasthenia-gravis-and-brain-computer).

-I am interested in working on projects related to Neuromuscular Diseases, Dementia with an intersection of technology--like Brain-Computer Interfaces (BCI).
-Additionally, I am also interested in working on projects related to Cognitive Neuroscience, Traumatic Brain Injuries and Computational Neuroscience.
+I am seeking for opportunities where I can combine my skillsets from both disciplines.

+Previous Amateur Passion Projects:

+Exploiting adaptive neurofeedback to reroute neural signals to BCI devices; currently working on a proof-of-concept in MNE-Python.
+[MyastheniaGravis and Brain-Computer Interfaces](https://radnyees.substack.com/p/myasthenia-gravis-and-brain-computer).

+My Interests:
+1) Computational Neuroscience
+2) Neuromuscular Diseases
+3) Neurodevelopmental Diseases
+4) Neurodegenerative Diseases like Dementia and Alzheimer's

 Please feel free to contact me for any opportunities [sarvadnyar21@gmail.com](mailto:sarvadnyar21@gmail.com)